Ianokane1/SouthFranceHolidays/README.md

-Facebook | on clicking Facebook icon, a new tab opens and redirects to the Facebook website.| PASS Twitter | on clicking Twitter icon, a new tab opens and redirects to the Twitter website.  | PASS Youtube | on clicking Youtube icon, a new tab opens and redirects to the Youtube website.  | PASS Instagram | on clicking Instagram icon, a new tab opens and redirects to the Instagram website.
-Test hover | when hovering over icon it shows blue color | PASS Google map| Checked if google map when clicked on view larger map redirect to the google map page in new tab works ot not|PASS
+Facebook | on clicking Facebook icon, a new tab opens and redirects to the Facebook website.| PASS Twitter | on clicking Twitter icon, a new tab opens and redirects to the Twitter website.  | PASS Youtube | on clicking Youtube icon, a new tab opens and redirects to the Youtube website.  | PASS Instagram | on clicking Instagram icon, a new tab opens and redirects to the Instagram website. | PASS Test hover | when hovering over icon it shows blue color | PASS Google map| Checked if google map when clicked on view larger map redirect to the google map page in new tab works ot not|PASS